 You will be charged with armed robbery if you commit a robbery with a weapon or anything that looks like a weapon.What Can Happen?

 Depending on the type of theft offense, you could be subject to sentences ranging from pre-trial intervention and pre-trial diversion alternatives, to life in prison.

-IF YOU OR YOUR CHILD IS ARRESTED FOR A THEFT OFFENSE, call The Hirsch Firm now at (678) 561-0411 or fill out the form for a free consultation.
+IF YOU OR YOUR CHILD IS ARRESTED FOR A THEFT OFFENSE, call Cohen and Hirsch Criminal Defense now at (678) 561-0411 or fill out the form for a free consultation.